Expert medical and surgical care in Thailand

 When Can You Return to Work and Exercise?

 Desk work typically resumes within seven to ten days.
 Light walking starts on day one.
-Heavy lifting and strenuous exercise should wait three to four weeks.
-The main adjustment during the first month is dietary — eating smaller, more frequent meals and avoiding hard or dry foods until swallowing normalises.
+Driving can restart once you are off prescription pain medication and can perform an emergency stop without abdominal discomfort, usually around one to two weeks.
+Heavy lifting and strenuous exercise should wait around six weeks.
+The main adjustment during the first month is dietary: eating smaller, more frequent meals and avoiding hard or dry foods until swallowing normalises.

 When Will You See Final Results?

 Reflux symptoms improve immediately after surgery.
 Temporary swallowing tightness is common for the first few weeks as the wrap settles.
 By three months, most patients eat normally, have stopped all reflux medication, and notice no residual bloating.
-Long-term satisfaction rates exceed 85% at five years.
+At five years, 70–85% of patients remain off daily acid-suppression medication; longer follow-up (10 years and beyond) shows 30–50% have resumed some PPI use, often due to wrap loosening or new symptoms.

 Risks and Safety of Fundoplication